AP European History

 Unit 9: Cold War and Contemporary Europe

-Unit outlines with a list of learning objectives, assignments, and videos will be posted on Schoology before the start of each unit.
+Unit outlines with a list of learning objectives, assignments, and videos are posted on Schoology before the start of each unit.
 All student work including reading assignments are directly related to the AP learning objectives for this course and will appear in the student Schoology class space and on the course calendar.
 There will also be non-graded reading guides for each chapter to help students identify and understand important details and themes as they progress through textbook reading assignments.

 Student progression through each unit involves following the sequence of assignments and quizzes indicated by number and textbook sections.